POLIS 3101 - Strategic Culture and International Security

-Course Code POLIS 3101 Course Strategic Culture and International Security Coordinating Unit Politics and International Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 12 units of level I study, and 15 units in Politics with no more than 6 units at Level I Incompatible INST 2001, INST 3100 Course Description The course is designed to draw together a variety of areas dealt with in International Studies.
+Course Code POLIS 3101 Course Strategic Culture and International Security Coordinating Unit Politics and International Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 6 units of level 2 undergraduate study Incompatible INST 2001, INST 3100 Course Description The course is designed to draw together a variety of areas dealt with in International Studies.
 The study of the international system is first and foremost one of perceptions and perspectives.
 Indeed, the very depiction of the world as a single international system is a facet of perspective.
 The course sets out to test these boundaries and forms of perception, by first of all examining holistic approaches to looking at the world and security, and then turning to perspectives from individuals, individual states and groups of states.
 Elements of Politics, Security Studies, History and Area Studies are at the heart of the course.

 Course Coordinator: Associate Professor Felix PatrikeeffRoom 402, Napier Building 4th Floor

 Mobile (please send text so I can call you): 0402902508

 Consultation times: tba, or by arrangement via the mobile

 The full timetable of all activities for this course can be accessed from Course Planner.

 At the end of this course the skills, knowledge and attitude developed will be: